Hannan-Azman/Hann-an/README.md

 - 👋 Hi, I’m @Hannan-Azman
-- 👀 I’m interested in learning how to use Python.
+- 👀 I’m interested in the cloud and computer science.
-- 🌱 I’m currently enrolled in the Udemy course "2022 Complete Python Bootcamp From Zero to Hero in Python "
+- 🌱 I’m currently enrolled in UoW Computer Science (Digital Systems Security)
-- 💞️ I’m looking to create basic projects, to demonstrate the knowledge and skills I've picked up.
+- 💞️ I’m looking to create basic projects, to demonstrate the knowledge I've picked up along the way.
-- 📫 How to reach me ... you can message me on telegram @noobcoder9
+- 📫 How to reach me ...

 <!---
 Hann-an/Hann-an is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.